 Provident Financial in Focus

-Based in Jersey City, Provident Financial (PFS) is in the Finance sector, and so far this year, shares have seen a price change of 7.29%.
-The holding company for The Provident Bank is paying out a dividend of $0.43 per share at the moment, with a dividend yield of 3.55% compared to the Financial - Savings and Loan industry's yield of 2.25% and the S&P 500's yield of 1.93%.
+Headquartered in Jersey City, Provident Financial (PFS) is a Finance stock that has seen a price change of -16.31% so far this year.
+The holding company for The Provident Bank is currently shelling out a dividend of $0.24 per share, with a dividend yield of 4.74%.
+This compares to the Financial - Savings and Loan industry's yield of 2.69% and the S&P 500's yield of 1.85%.

-In terms of dividend growth, the company's current annualized dividend of $0.92 is up 12.2% from last year.
-Provident Financial has increased its dividend 4 times on a year-over-year basis over the last 5 years for an average annual increase of 8.32%.
-Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
-Provident Financial's current payout ratio is 46%, meaning it paid out 46% of its trailing 12-month EPS as dividend.
+Taking a look at the company's dividend growth, its current annualized dividend of $0.96 is up 3.2% from last year.
+In the past five-year period, Provident Financial has increased its dividend 3 times on a year-over-year basis for an average annual increase of 3.97%.
+Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Provident Financial's current payout ratio is 46%.
+This means it paid out 46% of its trailing 12-month EPS as dividend.

 Earnings growth looks solid for PFS for this fiscal year.
-The Zacks Consensus Estimate for 2019 is $1.92 per share, which represents a year-over-year growth rate of 5.49%.
+The Zacks Consensus Estimate for 2022 is $2.27 per share, representing a year-over-year earnings growth rate of 3.65%.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report